 In the case of violations other than sexual misconduct or assault:

 The Linguistics Department encourages you to let someone know about inappropriate behavior that you experience or witness.
 You should feel free to talk to your advisor/mentor or someone else you trust as a first step.
 If you would like a department-internal inquiry to be made, you can report the issue to the chair of the department, the chair of the graduate studies committee, or the chair of the diversity committee.
-Reports can also be made anonymously to the chair, via the following link.

 The faculty member to whom the report is made will discuss the matter with the complainant, and the person or people about whose behavior they are concerned.
 If necessary, an ad hoc panel of department members will be assembled to decide on an appropriate outcome.
 Outcomes may include simply making a record of the incident, an arbitrated understanding between the parties involved, within-department sanctions, or the reporting of behavior to the relevant university body.

 At any point in this process, you may decide that you would like to talk to someone outside the department.
 Some Ohio State resources are:

 - University anonymous reporting line: http://ohio-state.ethicspoint.com; 1 (866) 294-9350